flexxxokek/square/README.md

       <h2>Running the program</h2>
       <p>
       1.To start the program run <code>./sqr.exe</code> </br>
-      2.If you have any proglems with starting the program, try to recompile it(check chapter Before start)
+      2.If you have any proglems with starting the program, try to recompile it (check chapter <span class="note">Before start</span>)
       </p>
     </div>
   </body>